 I'm sorry for your loss.
 If there was a defect in the stairs AND the property owner knew about the defect and had an opportunity to correct it, you have a personal injury claim against the property owner.

-Avon representatives are NOT employees, but rather true "independent contractors" so...Read more »
+Avon representatives are NOT employees, but rather true "independent...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.